Optimizing over iid distributions and the Beat the Average game: The case of sup P[X1+X2+X3 < 2 X4]

 Given a feasible solution $(y_{tu})_{t\in\mathcal T^s, u\in\mathcal T^v}$, for each $u \in T^v$ we consider the inequality associated to $u$ together with all those associated to the $t \in \mathcal T^s$ with $y_{tu}=1$.
 Then the first constraint $\sum_{u\in\mathcal T^v} y_{tu} \le 1$ for every $t$ is precisely what enforces these systems of inequalities to be disjoint as $u$ varies.

 The second constraint involving the function $F$ ensures that for each $u$, the system of inequalities described in the previous paragraph is infeasible.
-The idea is that as in~\eqref{eq:six_ineqs}, one simply sums these inequalities and uses $0 \le X_1\le X_2\le \dots \le X_m$ to arrive at a contradiction.
-Indeed summing these inequalities results in a new inequality of the form
+The idea is that as in~\eqref{eq:six_ineqs}, one simply sums these inequalities and uses $0 \le x_1\le x_2\le \dots \le x_m$ to arrive at a contradiction.
+To see how this works, fix some $u\in\mathcal T^v$ and sum the inequalities

-Our goal is to show that this inequality together with $0 \le X_1 \le X_2 \le \dots \le X_m$ leads to a contradiction.
-The final coefficient is given by

-Therefore the second MILP constraint for $q = m$ ensures that $a_m\ge 0$.
-Next, for $q=m-1$, the definition of $F$ shows that